robruenes/experimentr/README.md

 Experimentr is a hosting/data-collection backend and module-based frontend for web-based visualization studies.

-lexperimentr is a version of experimentr that uses leveldb as opposed to redis.
+lexperimentr is a version of experimentr that uses leveldb instead of redis.

 This repo is a working experiment.
 The best way to get started is to copy this repo and edit it for your experiment.